 Emotional responses to abortion vary.
 They may depend on a woman’s age, the stage of her pregnancy, religious or cultural beliefs, previous mental health, or whether others pressured her into having an abortion.

 Pregnancy Care Canada is non-political and non-partisan.
-We focus specifically on the compassionate, respectful provision of support for individuals impacted by an unexpected pregnancy.
+We focus specifically on the compassionate, respectful provision of information and support for individuals impacted by an unexpected pregnancy.

-Pregnancy Care Canada equips centre personnel by providing comprehensive training and professional development through up-to-date training manuals, online resources, webinars, leadership coaching, and in-person training.
+Pregnancy Care Canada equips centre personnel by providing comprehensive training and professional development through up-to-date training manuals, online resources, webinars, mentorship, and in-person training.

 All personnel working with clients learn accurate information about the options available to women facing a pregnancy decision: abortion, adoption, and parenting.
 The client care training also includes such topics as understanding the client (e.g., possible abuse, impoverishment, mental health, cross-cultural sensitivity), trauma-informed care, understanding crisis, pregnancy loss, and healthy relationships.

 Once the client care training is completed, personnel also receive supervision, mentoring, and ongoing training to ensure they are competent in serving all clients with compassion and excellence.
-In addition, our affiliated centres are equipped with policies and procedures to guide best-practice standards in client care.
+In addition, PCC-affiliated centres are equipped with policies and procedures to guide best-practice standards in client care.

-Communities and individuals differ in the type and timing of assistance they are looking for.
+Communities and individuals differ in the type of assistance they are looking for.
 To best support these unique needs, PCC offers five different levels of engagement.

 1. General information and educational resources are available on our website.
 Check out the booklets available for download here.